 But although The Colour of Shadows is filled with important topics, I just can’t rate this novel higher than two stars.
 The plot is just far too transparent, and I feel as though the story needed to be stronger to make this book a success.

 When Josephine’s mum announces that she has breast cancer, it turns Josephine’s life upside down.
 Instead of worrying about getting invited to the hottest party in school, she’s now counting down the days until her mum has to have life-saving surgery.
 Josephine doesn’t want anyone …

-If you’re interested in learning more about You Will Know Me, check it out on Goodreads.
+If you’re interested in learning more about If You Don’t Have Anything Nice To Say, check it out on Goodreads.
 If you decide to buy a copy, please consider using my Amazon affiliate link: I’ll earn a few pennies from your purchase.
 Thank you!

 I wasn’t planning on reviewing Can I Speak To Someone In Charge? when I borrowed it from the library, but I have some thoughts about it that I’ve decided I’d like to get down on paper.
 It’s left me with a bit of a sour taste in …

 I wasn’t sure whether to review The Bird Room or not, because it’s an… Interesting story.
 My copy is in pretty bad condition so I was only reading it before donating it to a charity shop, which means I’m not too disappointed that I didn’t enjoy it, …

 ‘The truth was that it was about Whit and Kyle, and about lying to friends and wishing I could travel back in time to the start of the summer, when everything felt normal.
 It was about Bryan going to college five hours away.
 It was about people disappearing.’